Hagrid's Magical Creatures Motorbike Adventure: Characteristics

 Described as a "story coaster" by Universal, the attraction takes Muggles on a journey through the Forbidden Forest, coming face to face with magical creatures of the Wizarding World on Rubeus Hagrid's motorcycle such as Fluffy the three-headed dog, Cornish Pixies, Devil's Snare, a Centaur and a Blast-Ended Skrewt, a creature that was never featured in any of the Harry Potter films.

 The attraction's vehicle is modeled after Hagrid's motorcycle, originally owned by Sirius Black in the book series, which appeared in the first and seventh films.
 There are seven rows on each train.
 Each row seats two passengers, one on the motorcycle itself and one in the sidecar.
-Each motorbike has speakers that provide theming to the attraction, similar to The Incredible Hulk Coaster and the Hollywood Rip Ride Rockit, with a score inspired by the compositions of the Harry Potter films, especially those of John Williams.
+Each motorbike has speakers that provide theming to the attraction, similar to The Incredible Hulk Coaster and the former Hollywood Rip Ride Rockit, with a score inspired by the compositions of the Harry Potter films, especially those of John Williams.

-With a maximum speed of 50 mph throughout seven launches, the ride includes more launches than any other roller coaster in the world.
-It is the second coaster in the United States to feature a vertical drop track at nearly 17 feet, and the longest roller coaster in Florida, measuring nearly a mile in length (5,053 ft).
-The track also features a "spike" that catapults guests 65 feet into the air at a more than 70-degree angle, followed by a backwards drop in one movement.
-The roller coaster is the third attraction at Universal Orlando to employ Virtual Line, after Race Through New York Starring Jimmy Fallon and Fast & Furious: Supercharged, the first one at Islands of Adventure and the first coaster to feature a virtual queue system at the resort.
-Due to popularity and high demand, on peak days such as weekends and holidays, the attraction only employs the use of Universal Virtual Line reservations from the Universal Orlando mobile application, instead of standby.
+Hagrid's Magical Creatures Motorbike Adventure features seven launches – the most of any roller coaster in the world at the time of opening – and reaches a maximum speed of 50 mph.
+It also features a unique free-fall vertical drop element, in which the track disconnects and drops with the train 17 ft, where it reconnects with another track below.
+The ride reaches its peak height when the train is catapulted 65 ft into the air at a 70-degree angle.